ubernostrum/django-flashpolicies/docs/install.rst

 The |version| release of django-flashpolicies supports Django 1.8 and 1.9, on any Python version supported by those versions of Django:

-* Django 1.8 suports Python 2.7, 3.2, 3.3, 3.4 and 3.5.
+* Django 1.8 suports Python 2.7, 3.3, 3.4 and 3.5.

 * Django 1.9 supports Python 2.7, 3.4 and 3.5.

 .. important:: **Python 3.2**

-   Although Django 1.8 supports Python 3.2, and django-flashpolicies
-   |version| supports it, many Python libraries supporting Python 3
-   impose a minimum requirement of Python 3.3 (due to conveniences added in Python 3.3 which make supporting Python 2 and 3 in the same codebase much simpler).

-   As a result, use of Python 3.2 is discouraged; Django 1.9 has already dropped support for it, and a future release of django-flashpolicies will likely drop Python 3.2 support as well.
+   Although Django 1.8 supported Python 3.2 at the time of its release, Python 3.2.7 (released in February 2016) marked the end of life of the Python 3.2 series, and as a result support for Python 3.2 has been dropped from ``django-flashpolicies`` as of |version|.

 Normal installation